jekkos/find3-openwrt-scanner/README.md

 /etc/init.d/collectd enable
 ```

-## b-1300 OpenWrt build config ##
+## OpenWrt b-1300 & wr703n 8Mb build config ##
 Upgrading vanilla OpenWrt snapshots on the router is quite time intensive.
 After you install a new snapshot, you need to add the python and other packages again manually.
-Also my router was using mesh functionality from `wpad-mesh` which is not in the default images.
+Also this setup is using mesh functionality from `wpad-mesh` which is not in a default OpenWrt build.
 This meant that after every upgade the router lost internet connection.
-So I decided to include all packages in my own build.
-The config file in `diffconfig` version which
-can be easily used to build newer versions of OpenWrt with the same additional packages.
-The config contains all required python and colletd packages, as well
-as the rtl8192cu wifi kernel driver.
+In this case it's easier to include all package upfront in the root filesystem.
+The config file in `diffconfig` version which can be easily used to build newer versions of OpenWrt with the same additional packages.
+The config contains all required python and colletd packages, as well as the rtl8192cu wifi kernel driver.

-Just copy the `b1300defconfig` file to your OpenWrt root folder
+Just copy the `b1300defconfig` or `wr703ndeconfig` file to your OpenWrt root folder.
+Mind that the latter requires a 8Mb flash.

+* In case you want to build for wr703n apply the patch first using `git apply wr703n-8Mb.patch`
-* Type `cat b1300defconfig >> .config`.
+* Type `cat b1300defconfig >> .config` or `cat wr703ndefconfig >> .config` depending on your router model
 * Next hit `make defconfig` to create a full build config with this diff applied
 * Type `make V=j` to build the image
 * scp `openwrt-ipq40xx-glinet_gl-b1300-squashfs-sysupgrade.bin` to `/tmp` on the router